unauo/staty/README.md

 # Staty

-a stat viewer for your JotForm payment forms.
+Staty is an internship project for JotForm.
+It is a tool for users to see statistics of their payment forms.

+// still in development.